 Our fields on Beebe Hill showcase home-scale permaculture gardening and commercial-scale berry production.
 Fellows assist in designing, installing, and maintaining various projects on this land.
 The farm produces over 50 kinds of vegetables, using no synthetic pesticides or fertilizers.
 Fellows participate in all aspects of vegetable production.

-We eat most of our meals at the Adamah House (Beit Adamah.)
+We eat most of our meals at the Adamah House (Beit Adamah,) and fellows take turns cooking for the group.
 Some meal prep is done as a chore by one or two fellows for the group.
 We are used to accommodating different dietary needs, and we love to enjoy meals together!

 2:00 pm – 4:00 pm: Avodat Bayit (Service of the Home)